akjake616/VoxelModel.jl/docs/MANUAL.md

 reset_dl(dl::Vector{<:Real})
 ```

-Updates the grid spacing to the specified vector `dl`.
+Resets the grid spacing to the specified vector `dl`.
+Updates: One can also set `dl` as a real number for equal spacings.

 #### Arguments
 - `dl::Vector{<:Real}`: A vector containing the new grid spacing values.